Strategic Plan For Re-Opening of Services to Attendance

 “May you be strengthened with all power, according to his glorious might, for all endurance and patience with joy, giving thanks to the Father, who has qualified us to share in the inheritance of the saints in light.” ~Colossians 1:11-12

 Following a month and a half of services being held with only essential personnel, Christ the Savior is grateful to be opening our doors once again.
 With the blessing of His Eminence, Metropolitan Alexios, and built upon guidelines he sent on May 13th, we are able to prepare for a measured and gradual re-opening of the church services.
 The following was prepared after careful consideration of our parish demographics, physical space, and illness trends of our local counties.

-The this strategy for re-opening which will begin on Sunday, June 7th—Pentecost Sunday—and will remain in place until further notice.
-Some of what is contained herein in the same as what was being practiced before the shutdown, and some is new, so please read through carefully so that you are fully aware and equipped.
+This strategy for re-opening will begin on Sunday, June 7th—Pentecost Sunday—and will remain in place until further notice.
+Some of what is contained herein is the same as what was being practiced before the shutdown, and some is new, so please read through carefully so that you are fully aware and equipped.

 - In addition to our regular weekly serviceschedule, there will also be at least one weekday Divine Liturgyper week (depending on which day carries the most important commemoration), at 6:30 in the evening.
 If on a Saturday, the Liturgy will be at 10:00am.
 Please check the Parish Calendar for scheduled weekday Liturgies in June.